Ever wonder who puts all those flags on the graves of veterans?

 What I remember| Memorial Day:

-It’s been ten years since that Memorial Day parade.
-Uncle John died a couple months later–old, bitter and handicapped.
+It’s been thirty years since that Memorial Day parade.
+Uncle John died a couple of months later–old, bitter, and handicapped.
 He never hugged Aaron or saw what Aaron could do, only what he couldn’t do.

-I think Aaron and I will wave a couple flags tomorrow to celebrate America.
+I think Aaron and I will wave a couple of flags tomorrow to celebrate America.

 And, I’m hoping that while Aaron was placing those flags in the cemetery, other people were seeing him as a competent, contributing member of our community.